 Note that when your printer goes offline, this doesn’t mean it’s no longer connected to your computer.
 The reason why your printer goes offline may be because of an error that has occurred during printing, or there might be is a problem with the printer driver, or it is simply offline.
-Sometimes it may be as simple as your cable not correctly attached or a simple error coming from a paper jam.
+Sometimes it may be as simple as your cable not being correctly attached or a simple error coming from a paper jam.
 In short, your Operating System can change your printer status to offline if it detects an issue.

 Your printer might appear offline if it can’t communicate with your computer.
 Here are some things to try to get your printer back online.
 In this guide, we present five options to get a printer online if it is offline.